Bing History, Family Crest & Coats of Arms

-Another 189 words (14 lines of text) covering the years 1739, 1574, 1652, 1654, 1712 and 1752 are included under the topic Early Bing History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bing research.
+Another 95 words (7 lines of text) covering the years 1739, 1574, 1652, 1663, 1733, 1666, 1672, 1654, 1712 and 1752 are included under the topic Early Bing History in all our PDF Extended History products and printed products wherever possible.

 Bing Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Bing were recorded, including Bing, Binge, Binley, Binckes, Bink, Byng, Bincks and others.

 Early Notables of the Bing family (pre 1700)

-Another 41 words (3 lines of text) are included under the topic Early Bing Notables in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) are included under the topic Early Bing Notables in all our PDF Extended History products and printed products wherever possible.